-The limestone cliffs of the Leysin Tours provide a beautiful venue for us to start with a review of rock climbing skills (belay techniques and setups, rope work and movement) within the context of an enjoyable climbing day.
-It gives the guide a chance to find out exactly ‘where you are’ with your climbing!
-We move on to cover technical aspects of multi-pitch climbs and descents, lead climbing skills, and to coach your movement on the rock as appropriate.
+The limestone cliffs of the Leysin Tours provide a beautiful venue for us to start with a review of rock climbing skills (belay techniques and set ups, rope work and movement) within the context of an enjoyable climbing day.
+It gives your Guide a chance to find out exactly ‘where you are’ with your climbing!
+We move on to cover technical aspects of multi-pitch climbs and descents, lead climbing skills and to coach your movement on the rock as appropriate.
 We try to relate crag climbing techniques and rope work to the longer climbs of the Alps and the need for speed and efficiency.
-As we do throughout this course, we adapt the level we teach each of these things to your level of experience.
+Throughout this course, we adapt the level we teach each of these things to your level of experience.
 We return to the Grand Chalet in Leysin in the evening.

 In the morning, we head off to a high alpine hut, where we will spend the rest of the week.
-One option is to head up and climb around the Almageller hut (2894m) where there a great number of routes and summits both rock and mixed in nature.
-If we head there then we'll drive from Leysin to Saas Almagell in the Saastal valley close to Saas Fee.
-It's a good walk into the Almageller hut and once there refresh some ropework skills in readiness for the next day.
+One option is to climb around the Almageller hut (2894m) where there are a great number of routes and summits both rock and mixed in nature.
+If we decide to go there we'll drive from Leysin to Saas-Almagell in the Saastal valley close to Saas Fee.
+It's a good walk into the Almageller hut and once there we will refresh some rope work skills in readiness for the next day.

 Our final day at the Almageller hut, we plan to climb the mixed alpine south ridge of the Weissmies (4017m) and descend down the steep north glacier route.
 It's not always possible to do this classic alpine traverse, but if conditions allow it gives a great alpine mountaineering expedition.
 We'll initially walk up to the Zwischbergenenpass which will allow us to connect to the mixed and rocky south ridge of the Weissmies.
-It's maybe a chance for you to pull together the learnt skills over the previous days and lead the rope to the summit.
+It's a chance for you to pull together the skills you have learned over the previous days and lead the rope to the summit.
 From the summit it's a steep and long glacial descent to Hohsaas and a lift back down to the valley.
-If conditions dictate that the traverse isn't possible then there are other options for this last day, whether is starting out from Hohaas and climbing the long technical and involved south ridge of the Lagginhorn (4010m) or maybe it's the involved lower ridge traversing the Jagigrat?
-Both are long technical alpine ascents pulling together the range to technical skills practised throughout the week
+If conditions dictate that the traverse isn't possible, then there are other options for this last day, whether is starting out from Hohaas and climbing the long technical and involved south ridge of the Lagginhorn (4010m) or perhaps the lower ridge traversing the Jagigrat.
+Both are long technical alpine ascents which require a range of technical skills practised throughout the week.